alinasarmiento/alinasarmiento.github.io/_pages/about_me.md

 ## other passions
 - education accessibility / access to STEM
 - public access to research, the open source movement
-- housing and healthcare equity + the politics of displacement
+- housing and healthcare equity + the politics of displacement (both local and international)
 - environmental justice and sustainability
 - queer and intersectional studies ([see my current reading list](https://bpl.bibliocommons.com/list/share/1900259209_alinasarmiento/1900265989_queer_literature))

-I currently live in Cambridge, Massachusetts but I come from Newark, California in the SF Bay Area.
+I currently live in West Philly but I come from Newark, California[^2] in the SF Bay Area.
 I'm okay with any pronouns, but I tend to go by they/them.
 I am a serial sock mismatcher.

+[^2]: the ~other~ Newark, I know...